ibm-cloud-docs/account/iam-service-roles.md

 | `globalcatalog-collection.accountshare.manage-sent-request` | This action manages share requests that are sent from your own account.
 You can delete or make a request to share a catalog type to another account, enterprise, or account group. | Administrator, Share Request Manager |
 | `globalcatalog-collection.accountshare.view-incoming-request` | View share requests that are received by this account. | Administrator, Share Request Manager |
 | `globalcatalog-collection.accountshare.manage-incoming-request` | This action manages share requests that are received by this account.
 You can approve or deny these received share requests with this action. | Administrator, Share Request Manager |
-{: caption="Service actions - Personal Catalog" caption-side="top"}
+{: caption="Table 65.
+Service actions - Personal Catalog" caption-side="top"}
 {: tab-title="Actions"}
 {: tab-group="globalcatalog-collection"}
 {: class="simple-tab-table"}